USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/cafe.md

 If you are at an ARS research location with a SCINet-X connection, you have access to a SCINet café machine - a dedicated computer for high-speed data transfer to and from SCINet’s supercomputers and long-term storage system. <!--excerpt--> However, you do not need to use the café machine to use SCINet’s computing systems - computing work should be done from your regular workstation or laptop.
 Please note that using the café machines requires a LincPass.

+**Note:** If you plan to transfer data directly to or from an external USB drive connected to a Cafe machine, we recommend using a USB 3.0 or newer device for better performance.
+For the fastest transfer speeds, use a portable USB 3.2 NVMe SSD.
+Older USB 2.0 drives may work, but transfers can be significantly slower, especially for large datasets.

 ## Logging into a café machine

 {: .usa-list }